hybridink/hybrid.ink/submit/fiction.md

 {{site.name}} is seeking novels, novellas, and novelettes to publish for the 2018 catalog.
 To submit, please contact us at <hybrid@hybrid.ink> with a query containing a synopsis and a sample chapter or two.

-Short story collections may be considered, as well, and in that case, please provide a brief synopsis of each story, specify the unifying theme of the collection, if any, and the licensing status of each story
+Short story collections may be considered, as well, and in that case, please specify the unifying theme of the collection, provide a brief synopsis of each story, and the licensing status of each story.

 ## Short form (usually for anthologies) --- ***Closed***{: class="closed" }